Former Eagles Safety C.J. Gardner-Johnson Signing With Lions; Report

-Lions reportedly signing C.J.
-Gardner-Johnson from Eagles originally appeared on NBC Sports Chicago
+Eagles reportedly losing Gardner-Johnson to Lions in free agency originally appeared on NBC Sports Philadelphia

 The Eagles will now have to replace both starting safeties from their Super Bowl roster after free agent C.J.
 Gardner-Johnson has agreed to a one-year deal with the Detroit Lions, according to multiple reports.